EyasuTeshome/shifttracker/orientation/how-to-get-help-at-microverse.md

-# How to Get Help at Microverse
+# How to get help at Microverse

 ## Learning objectives